 - You'll be given the regional passport office address and a confirmation number with your appointment time.

-I can't recommend using a passport expediting service to rush passports applications unless you're not capable of going to a passport office or mailing your own materials for whatever reason.
+It's not necessary to use a passport expediting service to rush passport applications unless you're not capable of going to a passport office or mailing your own materials for whatever reason.
 Most passport expediting services will simply charge you a fee to do what you can do yourself by following the steps above.
 The Department of State notes this on its website (capital letters are theirs):